Summary: The Unity Tour arrives at Kiara’s family’s estate in Castelsarreillan and Alice and the others sample wines from the vineyard.

 “You remember that you’re marrying a Nevrakis, right?”

-Everyone began to clear out from the patio and as Alice said her goodnights, she looked over and saw Bastien standing at the railing, looking out across the darkened vineyard, illuminated only by the soft glow of the moon.
+Everyone began to clear out from the patio and Alice looked over to see Bastien standing at the railing, looking out across the darkened vineyard, illuminated only by the soft glow of the moon.
 She walked over and Bastien put his arm around her.

 “You doing okay?”
 Alice asked.
 He looked down and smiled at her.